otrv4/otrv4/otrv4.md

 ## Socialist Millionaires Protocol (SMP)

-SMP in version 4 shares the same TLVs and flow as SMP in OTRv3 with the following exceptions.
-For how OTRv3 handles SMP, please refer to the spec [\[2\]](#references).
+SMP in OTRv4 shares the same TLVs and flow as SMP in OTRv3 with the following exceptions.
+Please refer to the version 3 spec for details on how it handles SMP [\[2\]](#references).

-In OTRv3, SMP Message 1 is used when a user does not specify an SMP question and, if not, a SMP Message 1Q is used.
+In OTRv3, SMP Message 1 is used when the user does not specify an SMP question.
+If a question is supplied, SMP Message 1Q is used.
 OTRv4 is simplified to use only SMP Message 1 for both cases.
 When a question is not present, the user specified question section has length `0` and value `NULL`.

-OTRv4 creates fingerprints using SHA3-512, which increases their size.
-Thus, the size of the fingerprint in the "Secret Information" section of OTRv3 [\[7\]](#references) should be 64 bytes in size.
+OTRv4 creates fingerprints using SHA3-512, which increases their size from OTRv3.
+Thus, the size of the fingerprint in the "Secret Information" section of OTRv3 [\[7\]](#references) should be 64 bytes.

 Lastly, OTRv4 uses Ed448 as the cryptographic primitive.
 This changes the way values are serialized and how they are computed.
 To define the SMP values